-In June 2020, the Company issued and sold 4,250,000 shares of its common stock to Adimab upon formation of the Company for \$0.0001 per share, equal to the par value of the common stock.
+In June 2020, the Company issued and sold 21,250,000 shares of its common stock to Adimab upon formation of the Company for \$0.00002 per share.
 In July 2020, such shares of common stock were repurchased by the Company from Adimab contemporaneous with the execution of the Adimab Assignment Agreement, pursuant to which the Company acquired certain intellectual property rights in exchange for the issuance of 5,000,000 shares of its Series A Preferred Stock.
 As of December 31, 2020 and March 31, 2021 (unaudited), the shares of common stock repurchased from Adimab were recorded as treasury stock in the accompanying consolidated balance sheets and consolidated statements of convertible preferred stock and stockholders' deficit as such shares were not retired.
-The fair value of the repurchased common stock was \$0.02 per share, or \$85,000 in the aggregate, as determined based on a third-party valuation (see Note 6).
+The fair value of the repurchased common stock was \$0.004 per share, or \$85,000 in the aggregate, as determined based on a third-party valuation (see Note 6).

-In April and May 2021, an aggregate of 4,520,000 shares of common stock held in treasury were retired (see Note 15).
+In April and May 2021, an aggregate of 22,600,000 shares of common stock held in treasury were retired (see Note 15).